Skip to main content

 • Set the "temporarySession" property to false (the default) to create a permanent session.

-• When creating a permanent session, the server sets the "cleanSession" to false, "keepAliveSeconds" to 0 so it never times out, and "sessionExpiryInterval" to 4294967296 to retain a session when the client is disconnected.
+• When creating a permanent session, the server sets the "cleanSession" property to false, "sessionExpiryInterval" to 4294967296 to retain a session when the client is disconnected.

 Temporary sessions